-24. BHSU Residence Life Web Page To help you become better acquainted with the residence halls, staff, our operating philosophy and the rules and regulations that govern all residential students, please visit our webpage.
+25. BHSU Residence Life A web page to help you become better acquainted with the residence halls, staff, our operating philosophy and the rules and regulations that govern all residential students, please visit our webpage.
 You will find information designed to help your transition successfully to on-campus living. www.bhsu.edu/residencelife.

-25. BHSU Secure is a service that provides Internet connections for the residential students.
+26. BHSU Internet Service Network and Computing Services provides Internet connections for the residential students.
 To connect, users must meet minimum system requirements.
 Requirements are enforced that check for anti-virus, patches and other security related updates.
 No additional fees are required.
-Minimum computer requirements are found at: http://www.bhsu.edu/Portals/0/studentlife/residenceLife/ResLife_YourRoom.pdf
+Minimum computer requirements are found at http://www.bhsu.edu/Portals/0/studentlife/residenceLife/ResLife_YourRoom.pdf

 27. BHSU Dining Services (A’viands) To help you become better acquainted with the various meal plans, options, staff, and the rules and regulations, please visit our web page located at http://www.bhsu.edu/StudentLife/Living/DiningServices/tabid/3689/Default.aspx

 28. Personal Property Disposal The University has the right to immediately dispose of any personal property left on the premises after the end of the agreement term or other termination of this agreement.